Historical Vedic religion: Post-Vedic religions

 Brahmanism evolved into Hinduism, which is significantly different from the preceding Brahmanism, though "it is also convenient to have a single term for the whole complex of interrelated traditions."
-The transition from ancient Brahmanism into schools of Hinduism was a form of evolution in interaction with non-Vedic traditions, one that preserved many of the central ideas and theosophy in the Vedas, and synergistically integrated non-Vedic ideas.
+The transition from ancient Brahmanism to schools of Hinduism was a form of evolution in interaction with non-Vedic traditions.
+This transition preserved many central ideas and theosophy found in the Vedas while synergistically integrating non-Vedic ideas.
 While part of Hinduism, Vedanta, Samkhya and Yoga schools of Hinduism share their concern with escape from the suffering of existence with Buddhism.

 Continuation of orthodox ritual

-According to German Professor Axel Michaels, the Vedic gods declined but did not disappear, and local cults were assimilated into the Vedic-Brahmanic pantheon, which changed into the Hindu pantheon.
+According to Axel Michaels, the Vedic gods declined but did not disappear, and local cults were assimilated into the Vedic-Brahmanic pantheon, which changed into the Hindu pantheon.
 Deities such as Shiva and Vishnu became more prominent and gave rise to Shaivism and Vaishnavism.

-According to David Knipe, some communities in India have preserved and continue to practice portions of the historical Vedic religion, such as in Kerala and Andhra Pradesh state of India and elsewhere.
+According to David Knipe, some communities in India have preserved and continue to practice portions of the historical Vedic religion, as observed in Kerala and Andhra Pradesh states and elsewhere.
 According to the historian and Sanskrit linguist Michael Witzel, some of the rituals of the Kalash people have elements of the historical Vedic religion, but there are also some differences such as the presence of fire next to the altar instead of "in the altar" as in the Vedic religion.

 Mīmāṃsā and Vedanta

 Mīmāṃsā philosophers argue that there was no need to postulate a maker for the world, just as there was no need for an author to compose the Vedas or a god to validate the rituals.
 Mīmāṃsā argues that the gods named in the Vedas have no existence apart from the mantras that speak their names.
 To that regard, the power of the mantras is what is seen as the power of gods.

 Of the continuation of the Vedic tradition in the Upanishads, Fowler writes the following:

-The Upanishads gradually evolved into Vedanta, which is regarded by some as the primary institution of Hinduism.
+The Upanishads gradually evolved into Vedanta, which is one of the primary schools of thought within Hinduism.
 Vedanta considers itself "the purpose or goal [end] of the Vedas".